filatow/javascript-interview-questions/README.md

 }
 ```

-*Question: What does the following code print?*
+*10. What does the following code print?*
 ```javascript
 var num = 10,
     obj1 = {